ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-4-2.md

 By adopting these strategies and consistently applying them, individuals can cultivate a growth mindset and unlock their full potential.
 Embracing a growth mindset is essential for developing effective critical thinking strategies, planning for long-term goals, and achieving success in various aspects of life.

-*Suggested reading: Mindset: The New Psychology of Success by Carol S. Dweck.*